-- Shingles must be doubled or tripled at all eaves. - Butts of first course shingles should project 1/2" beyond the fascia and approximately 1" over the gable or rake end. - 3.
-Spacing between adjacent shingles (joints) should be a minimum of 1/4" and a maximum of 3/8". - 4.
-Certi-label shingles shall be laid with a side lap not less than 1 1/2" between joints in adjacent courses, and not more than 10% shall be in direct alignment in alternate courses.
-Check with your local building official in your area. - In lesser grade shingles (Figure 5a) containing both flat and vertical grain, joints should not be aligned with centerline of heart. - 6.
-Flat grain shingles wider than 8" should be split in two before nailing.
-Knots and similar defects should be treated as the edge of the shingle and the joint in the course above placed 1 1/2" from the edge of the defect.
+1. Shingles must be doubled or tripled at all eaves.

+2. Butts of first course shingles should project

+1 1/2" beyond the fascia and approximately 1" over the gable or rake end.

+3. Spacing between adjacent shingles (joints) should be a minimum of 1/4" and a maximum of 3/8".

+4. Certi-label[®] shingles shall be laid with a side lap not less than 1 1/2" between joints in adjacent courses, and not more than 10% shall be in direct alignment in alternate courses.
+Check with your local building code official in your area.

+5. In lesser grade shingles (Figure 5a) containing both flat and vertical grain, joints should not be aligned with centerline of heart.

-Figure 5: Certi-label Shingle Application
+Figure 5: Certi-label® Shingle Application